 Refinancing can consolidate student loans and make it easier to pay off your debt faster to save money.
 By refinancing your student loans, you can:

 - Save money over the life of your loans

 The advantages of refinancing student loans can be tremendous.
 But, there’s a catch.
 You can’t refinance federal student loans through any federal relief program.
 When you refinance, you must convert all your federal student loan debt to private.

 What is student loan debt consolidation?

 Consolidation refers to the process of rolling multiple debts into a single, simplified repayment schedule.
-In this case, you combine your school loans into one or more repayment plans that work for your budget.
+In this case, you combine your school loans into one repayment option that work for your budget.
 There are several ways to consolidate student debt, depending on the types of loans you have, your budget and your credit.

 When you’re talking about consolidation, student loans fall into two categories:

 By contrast, if you consolidate through a private (for profit) lender, you can include both your private and federal school loans.
-Just be aware that if you use private consolidation for your federal loans, you lose eligibility for federal relief programs.
+Just be aware that if you use private student loan debt relief options for your federal loans, you lose eligibility for federal relief programs.
 You can’t use government offered repayment plans or loan forgiveness.
 You need to consider your options and situation carefully before you covert federal debt to private.Back to top

 How federal student loan debt consolidation works